 The plant can withstand drought conditions because of its thick roots that go very deep into the ground.
 Those roots, however, make an established shrub of this variety difficult to transplant, so plant it in a permanent location, preferably protected from strong winds.

 California Lilac Shrubs

-Blue blossom - The Blue blossom (Ceanothus thyrsiflorus) is an evergreen shrub endemic to the state of California and native to the Pacific Northwest.
-It is considered the hardiest of the shrubs and grows to be the largest and is a beloved plant to ornamental gardeners because of its bright blue flowers and yellow stamens, not often seen in ornamental gardens.
+The Blue blossom (Ceanothus thyrsiflorus) is an evergreen shrub endemic to the state of California and native to the Pacific Northwest.
+It is considered the hardiest of the shrubs and grows to be the largest.
+It's a beloved plant to ornamental gardeners because of its bright blue flowers and yellow stamens, not often seen in ornamental gardens.
 The small, oval, glossy green leaves retain their shine through all seasons, and it makes a superb hedge that's even more beautiful when it comes to life with color.

 This shrub can grow up to about eight feet tall and has a spread that can be from six to 12 feet wide (the milder the climate, the bigger the shrub), and it is very difficult to transplant an established concha shrub, so plant it in a permanent location in well-drained clay, loam or sandy soil in full sun.
 The concha can be propagated by semi-hardwood cuttings.